GavinHillDev/Mal-Clone/README.md

 Planned Features-
-Crete a list of anime you like
+Create a list of anime you like,
+Add News Tab On Right of screen